“In these stories, the identities and locations have been changed to ensure client confidentiality.”

 She was seen in supportive psychotherapy and provided advice on parenting her two year old daughter, which helped to settle down the child’s behavior and gave the client more confidence and a feeling of control over her life.

 Learn More about Manic Depressive / Bipolar Disorder Treatments & Therapies

-At Potomac Psychiatry our psychiatrists and therapists specialize in treating bipolar disorder, Call 301.984.9791 to contact us, discuss your needs and schedule an appointment.
+At Potomac Psychiatry our psychiatrists and therapists specialize in treating bipolar disorder, Contact us, to discuss your needs and schedule an appointment.
 Our experienced professionals look forward to meeting you.